 My daughter had packed her favorite blankets, left her dresser top bare, and her room clear of cast-off clothes.
 The twinkle lights still hung above her bed, unlit, and I missed their shine and sparkle, I missed her shine and sparkle.

 With each homecoming, I’d reopen the door and refresh her room, trying to fill the sterile space with the comfortingly familiar.
-I have been busy preparing for this holiday season that is rooted in family.
-Shopping for meaningful gifts for this child of mine who has been “adulting” while away at college.
-I have planned her favorite meals and imagined the time we would spend together doing all the things our family has done for every holiday season before.
+I have been busy preparing for this holiday season that is rooted in family —shopping for meaningful gifts for this child of mine who has been “adulting” while away at college.
+I have planned her favorite meals and imagined the time we would spend together doing everything our family has done for every holiday season.

 She is home now, and her bedroom is full again.
-In the corner of her room is her college backpack, her tote and the familiar blue handled Ikea bags that carried her things away has come home again.
-And I can’t help but stare at her, with a sense of wonder and peace, like all is right with the world because she is under my roof once again.
+In the corner of her room are her college backpack, her tote, and the familiar blue-handled Ikea bags that carried her things away have returned home.
+And I can’t help but stare at her with a sense of wonder and peace, like all is right with the world because she is again under my roof.

 Christmas passed in a flurry of the unexpected.
-A cold virus spread through the house forcing us to cancel plans we’d made to look at holiday lights, have dinner out.
+A cold virus spread through the house, forcing us to cancel plans we’d made to look at holiday lights and have dinner out.
 We even had to ditch elaborate at-home traditional meal plans for Christmas Eve and Christmas Day.
 Too worried about how everyone was feeling, I didn’t have much time to reflect on how imperfect everything was until the day had almost passed.

 I found my daughter curled up on the couch, occupied with her gifts and seemingly at ease.
-I apologized that her Dad wasn’t up to much holiday fun, as he slept off his sickness on the other side of the house.
-“Mom, its okay, she said.
-It has been quiet and relaxing, and I kinda needed that right now.”
+I apologized that her Dad wasn’t up to much holiday fun as he slept off his sickness on the other side of the house.
+“Mom, it’s okay, she said.
+It has been quiet and relaxing, and I needed that right now.”

 Her response soothed me, yet I am still disappointed.
 I am missing all of the family togetherness I counted on to sustain me for the months to come when she will be gone again.
-The visions I had of those traditional holiday moments, that just didn’t happen.
+The visions I had of those traditional holiday moments just didn’t happen.